Flquintero/vin-lookup/README.md

 It is built with Vue 3 using TypeScript, Pinia, Vuetify and Vitest.

-Although a big fan of SASS, I Decided to leverage Vuetify as much as possible and use only their utility classes and helpers.
+Although a big fan of SASS, I decided to leverage Vuetify as much as possible and use only their utility classes and helpers.

 ## Working Demo